gonzomir/grid-magazine/readme.txt

 = Does this theme support any plugins? =

 Grid Magazine includes support for Infinite Scroll in Jetpack.

-== Changelog ==

-= 1.0 - May 12 2015 =
-* Initial release
+Contact Form 7 forms work well with the theme.
+If your plugin doesn't work with the theme, feel free to file an isue on [GitHub](https://github.com/gonzomir/grid-magazine/issues)

 == Credits ==